lpancescu/cloud-instance-starter-kit/README.md

 ## Are the VirtualBox Guest Additions necessary?

-The VirtualBox [Guest Additions] provide a number of useful features, but they are optional (although Vagrant will display a stark warning if they are missing).
+The VirtualBox [Guest Additions] provide a number of useful features, but they are optional (although Vagrant will display a warning if they are missing).
 The most important features are shared folders, and improved time synchronization.
 They might also help with clock stability problems on OS X hosts.

-If you only need shared folders, consider using [NFS] if your host OS supports it: it's significanly faster than using VirtualBox shared folders.
-I have run Linux guests for a long time without installing the Guest Additions, and, due to the time cost of installing and keeping them updated, I'll probably continue doing so.
+If you only need to share files between the host and the guest, please consider using [NFS] instead of the VirtualBox Guest Additions: it's significantly faster and it doesn't require additional maintenance effort when VirtualBox itself or the guest kernel are updated.

 [Guest Additions]: https://www.virtualbox.org/manual/ch04.html#idp46691714790384
 [NFS]: https://www.vagrantup.com/docs/synced-folders/nfs.html